Grafton Street: Properties

 Grafton Street has had a number of periods of redevelopment in its history, including in the 1860s, 1880s, early 1900s, and 1990s.
-On some occasions, the demolition of buildings led to the collapse of some of their neighbours.
+On some occasions, the demolition of buildings led to the collapse of some of their neighbour's.
 Altogether, this activity has resulted in a mixture of periods and styles, with few notable interiors or street surfaces extant.
 Some of the Georgian plot sizes and facades are still visible on some buildings, such as Nos.
 31–33 and 63.
 No. 14 retains the window pattern of an early Dutch Billy house.
 At the north end of Grafton Street, surviving largely intact, is the Provost's House, Trinity College, home to the head of the college and the University of Dublin.

-The English Grammar School was founded at No. 75 Grafton Street in 1758, by Samuel Whyte, first cousin in law of the actor and impresario Thomas Sheridan.
+The English Grammar School was founded at No. 75 Grafton Street in 1758, by Samuel Whyte, first cousin-in-law of the actor and impresario Thomas Sheridan.
 Students included Richard Brinsley Sheridan, Robert Emmet, Thomas Moore and Arthur Wellesley, 1st Duke of Wellington.
 It closed in 1824.
 Hodges Figgis first bookshop was at 104 Grafton Street, opening in 1797.
 It moved to its current location in Dawson Street in 1920.

 Bewley's Oriental Café opened on Grafton Street in 1927, on the site of Whyte's Academy, and became a popular place to gather and socialise.
 In 2004, it was announced that Bewley's Grafton Street and Westmoreland Street cafés would close, putting 243 jobs at risk.
 Following a campaign, the café on Grafton Street, which had closed, was reopened.
 Subject to a €1m redevelopment scheme in 2015, the café closed again following a collapse of trade during the COVID-19 pandemic.
 The then mayor, Tom Brabazon, expressed a hope that it might re-open after the pandemic.

 Monuments

-The northern end of the street was for many years the location of the Molly Malone statue, a well-known tourist attraction and meeting-place.
+The northern end of the street was for many years the location of the Molly Malone statue, a well-known tourist attraction and meeting place.
 The statue was moved from Grafton Street to nearby Suffolk Street in 2014, to make way for an extension to the Luas tram system, which runs along the northern part of Grafton Street.

 A life-size bronze statue of Dublin musician and leader of Thin Lizzy, Phil Lynott, was unveiled on Harry Street, off Grafton Street near the Stephen's Green end, in August 2005.
 In May 2013, the statue was tipped over by two vandals, who were subsequently arrested.
 In 2017, it was damaged after being hit by a truck, and spent several months in repair.
 The statue has become a well-known tourist attraction for music fans.
 In keeping with the tendency for Dubliners to nickname statues, it is known to locals as the "Ace with the Bass".

-Grafton Street is normally lit with Christmas lights during the festive season — in 2022, it was estimated that around 300,000 bulbs were used in illuminating the street.
+Grafton Street is normally lit with Christmas lights during the festive season — in 2022, it was estimated that around 300,000 bulbs were used to illuminate the street.
 In 2019, a planned "Nollaig Shona Duit" (Irish for "Happy Christmas") light display was cancelled and replaced with "Grafton Quarter" signage, causing controversy.